Guest blog by Maria Theresa Sanchez

 Our predisposition to social interactions are also impacted by our hormones.
 By enhancing the secretion of serotonin and increasing synaptic connections in the hippocampus, rising estrogen promotes communication skills and makes women more prone to socializing in the first half of their cycle.
 The second half of the cycle would then be more apt to promoting rest and self-care.

-Understanding the impact of the infradian rhythm on the six pillars of brain health can enable women to optimize their lifestyle in a way that best supports their natural ebbs and flows, as well as helping the medical community address some long-standing health issues that disproportionately affect women.
+Understanding the impact of the infradian rhythm on the six pillars of brain health can enable women to optimize their lifestyle in a way that best supports their natural ebbs and flows, as well as help the medical community address some long-standing health issues that disproportionately affect women.

-While the current research offers exciting first steps, more long-term studies need to be conducted to fully understand the impact of female hormones on short and long term health topics, from weight loss to Alzheimers.
+While the current research offers exciting first steps, more long-term studies need to be conducted to fully understand the impact of female hormones on short and long-term health topics, from weight loss to Alzheimer’s.
 Since most medical research has been conducted on male humans and animals, it is essential to push for greater representation of females in their fertile years and in different phases of the menstrual cycle to get a more precise and complete picture.
 These are some of the policy changes the Women’s Brain Project is championing.

 Maria-Theresa Sanchez is a recent graduate of the London School of Economics and Political Science, where she completed a Master’s in Public Administration with a focus on social impact.
 She is passionate about the intersection between mental health and environmental issues, as well as promoting female empowerment.